dongdongbh/dongdongbh.github.io/_pages/cv.md

 ### [Mindwtr](https://github.com/dongdongbh/Mindwtr) - Creator and Lead Maintainer

 Mindwtr is an open-source, local-first, cross-platform productivity application with **25,000+ users, approximately 2,000 daily active users, and 2,000+ GitHub stars**.
-It is available across desktop, mobile, and web, with flexible synchronization, optional AI functionality, MCP/REST automation, production release pipelines, and multi-platform deployment.
+It is available across desktop, mobile, and web, with flexible synchronization, optional AI functionality, MCP/REST integrations for agent and automation workflows, production release pipelines, and multi-platform deployment.

 ## Industry and research experience